post operative inflammation in horses with causes, symptoms, recovery and supplementation

 Several factors contribute to post-operative inflammation in horses:

 • Surgical Trauma: The incision and manipulation of tissues during surgery trigger an inflammatory response.
+This type of inflammation in horses is expected but must be monitored carefully.

 • Infection: Bacterial contamination during or after surgery can cause severe inflammation.